WEHI-ResearchComputing/MiltonIntro/Lessons/Lesson_1.md

 # Part 1: Parallel Computing
 * With a cluster architecture, applications can be more easily parallelised across them.
-	* *Data parallel*: running the same task in parallel over different inputs
+	* *Data parallel*: running the same task in parallel over different inputs, sometimes referred to as embarrassingly parallel.
-	* *Task parallel*: running a single task in parallel with communication. e.g. sequence alignment; molecular dynamics
+	* *Task parallel*: running a single task in parallel with communication. e.g. sequence alignment; molecular dynamics.
-* Further examples of serial versus parallel; weather forecasting, aerodynamic design, fluid mechanics, radiation modelling, molecullar dynamics, CGI rendering for popular movies, etc. Reality is a parallel system!
+* Software needs to specially written to be task parallel.
+* Within node vs between node parallelism.
+* WEHI systems are designed with data parallelism and within node parallelism in mind.
 ---